alexrvandam/Descriptron/README.md

 ## once completed you should have

 Descriptron/segment-anything-2/gui
-## or if you run this command from the gui folcer
+## or if you run this command from the gui folder
+# Descriptron/segment-anything-2/gui$
-Descriptron/segment-anything-2/gui$ ls -1 -d */
+ls -1 -d */
+# you should see
 detectron2/
 idefics/
 measure/